NVIDIA/nvmath-python/docs/sphinx/quickstart.rst

 Using the nvmath-python API allows access to all parameters of the underlying NVIDIA cuBLASLt library.
-Some of these parameters are unavailable in other wrappings of NVIDIA's C-API libraries.
+Some of these parameters are unavailable in other packages that wrap NVIDIA's C-API libraries.

 .. doctest::